EXPUNCTIONS ATTORNEY IN TEXAS

 Having a criminal conviction on your record can negatively affect many aspects of your life throughout your future.
 Your criminal record is a public record accessible on a background check and can have an adverse impact on career and job opportunities, credit applications, housing applications and professional licenses.
 Furthermore, even if you have not been convicted of a crime but only arrested or charged, these records are also accessible to potential employers, landlords and others who may seek the information.

 One option for clearing your criminal record in Texas is through an expunction.
-If you are located in Williamson County and would like to find out if you are eligible for this option, I recommend that you contact me, a Georgetown criminal defense attorney who handles criminal defense cases, as soon as possible.
+If you are located in Williamson County and would like to find out if you are eligible for this option, I recommend that you contact me, a Georgetown criminal defense attorney who handles a wide range of cases (see about a Georgetown lawyer for traffic tickets), as soon as possible.
 I offer a free consultation in which you can discuss your situation with me directly to get the legal advice you need.

 Under Texas law, an expunction may be permitted in certain circumstances.
 It involves removing information concerning an arrest from a criminal record.
 Once the information is expunged from the record, you have the right to deny that the arrest ever took place; any information concerning it is deleted from your record permanently.